Frequently asked questions of Disability Rights Nebraska include the following:

 The process begins with an intake interview.
-You can contact intake staff by phone, in writing, by fax, email or in person.
+You can contact intake staff by phone, in writing, by fax, email or in person with an appointment only.
 Case advocates are available to handle intakes from 8:00 a.m. until 12:00 p.m.
 Monday through Friday.
 Messages left for a case advocate or an attorney are usually returned within twenty-four hours.

 During the intake process case advocates will need to obtain information about you, the problem you are experiencing, as well as other supporting information.
 If the request can be met by offering information or referral to other agencies, the case advocate will provide assistance.
 If the contact concerns a potential case, the case advocate will then present the request for assistance to our Legal Advocacy Team.
 The team will determine eligibility for services and what action should be taken.
 If accepted, the case will be assigned to a case advocate and an attorney.
 If not accepted, the case advocate will attempt to provide information regarding the issue and, when appropriate, a referral.